4wuyan/distributed-message-broadcast/README.md

 The receiver will:

 * Delete the corresponding user if the username exists in its local storage.
+* Disconnect the clients logged in with this username.
 * Forward this message to its downstream servers.

 _For all protocols above, the receiver will reply with INVALID_MESSAGE